menu icon

 Instructions

-3. In a nonstick sauté pan over medium heat, add the breakfast sausage.
+• In an ovenproof 12-inch nonstick sauté pan over medium heat, add the breakfast sausage.
 Break up the sausage with a spatula or wooden spoon.
 While the sausage is cooking, continue to break it into small pieces.
-Cook the sausage until browned and cooked through ~ about 6 to 8 minutes.
+Cook the sausage until browned and cooked through ~ about 6-8 minutes.
 Remove the sausage from the pan.
 Leave about 2 tablespoons of the grease in the pan.
 Discard the remaining grease.

-4. In the same pan over medium low heat, add the 4 cups of chopped vegetables.
-Sauté the vegetables for 6 to 8 minutes.
+• In the same pan over medium low heat, add the 4 cups of chopped vegetables.
+Sauté the vegetables for 6-8 minutes.
 The vegetables should be cooked about half way through and still hold their shape.

-9. Carefully place the pan in the oven.
-Bake for 16 to 20 minutes or until the internal temperature is 160 degrees on an instant read thermometer.
+• Carefully place the pan in the oven.
+Bake for 15-20 minutes or until the internal temperature is 160 degrees on an instant read thermometer.
 The eggs should just be set and the center should barely jiggle.

 Notes